yourpropertyexpert/PHPPerformance/README.md

 # To Do

 - Just in a loop in the called file.
+- Calling a method that does the loop internally.
-- Calling a method each time
+- Calling a method from a loop on the page.
 - Calling a method that gets a number from memcached
 - Calling a method that gets a number from Redis
 - Calling a method that gets a number from MySQL using a transient database connection